17 Port and Maritime Regiment RLC

 17 Port and Maritime Regiment is a regiment of the British Army's Royal Logistic Corps.
-The unit is the Army's only regular Port & Maritime capability, though it is twinned with 165 Port and Maritime Regiment RLC, of the Army Reserve.
+Based in the Hampshire village of Marchwood, near Southampton, the unit is the British Army's Regular Port & Maritime capability, and is supported by 165 Port and Maritime Regiment RLC, of the Army Reserve.

 History

 The regiment was first formed as 17 Port Training Regiment Royal Engineers, at the existing Marchwood Military Port (near Southampton), Hampshire in 1949.
 Since the Second World War, military vessels have operated in support of many major operations, such as during the Suez Crisis, conflicts in Belize and Borneo and particularly in the Falklands War, where over 75% of all stores were landed by Mexeflote Rafts.

 The regiment initially comprised 51 and 52 Port Squadrons Royal Engineers.
 It was later joined by 53 Port Maintenance Squadron.
 On 15 July 1965, the Regiment transferred to the Royal Corps of Transport (RCT) and 17 Port Regiment Workshop REME (Royal Electrical & Mechanical Engineers) was formed at that time.

 The regiment was originally accommodated in a war time Nissen hut type of camp in the field that is just beyond the northern boundary of Byams House, which later became the Officers Mess.
 In 1993, the regiment was transferred to the Royal Logistic Corps (RLC), due to amalgamation of the RCT with four other Corps.
 At the time of joining into the RLC, the regiment was organised as follows: